VishnuVahanDas/hrishikesh/README.md

 displaying all user installed applications on the device.
 System packages are excluded automatically, while all other apps - including preinstalled Google applications - are listed.
 Applications without a launcher icon are shown using a default Android symbol.
+On Android 11 and later the app requires the **QUERY_ALL_PACKAGES** permission to list all installed applications.
+This permission is declared in the Android manifest.
 Apps are grouped into the following categories:

 - Entertainment